unicornmeateth/mistcoin_claim/README.md

 A: You can claim for your cold wallet address using any other wallet.
 No need to access the cold wallet directly.

 **Q: How do I know my allocation is correct?**
-A: Check the JSON file for your address.
-The amount shown is your exact allocation.
+A: Check the lookup table or JSON file for your address.
+The amount shown is your exact allocation in wei.

 **Q: Is this data safe to share?**
 A: Yes!
 This only contains public information and Merkle proofs designed to be shared.